Healthy Homes Assessment Lochain

 Insulation Lochain

-Ceiling and underfloor insulation is required to all rental houses since July 1, 2019.
-All landlords and property managers are required to make sure that the insulation meets this new quality.
-In some cases, existing ceiling insulation or insulation in the sub floor space might need to be topped up or replaced.
+Ceiling and underfloor insulation is mandatory to all rental homes as of July 1st, 2019.
+Property managers and landlords must make sure that the insulation is in line with standards that are in line with the latest quality.
+In some cases, an existing insulation on the ceiling or in the sub floor space might need to be filled with or replaced.

-The "R" signifies thermal resistance, and is a gauge of how well insulation can withstand heat flow.
-The more R-value is higher, the higher the standard of insulation.
+The "R" refers to thermal resistance, and is a measure of how well the insulation can withstand heat flow.
+The more high the R-value, higher the standard of insulation.

 • Zone 3 - North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3 and underfloor R 1.3